Candidate Analysis, due February 6, 2020

 worth 80 points

-Answer the three prompts below and email your paper to me at firstname.lastname@example.org no later than 11:00 a.m. on May 9th.
+Answer the three prompts below and email your paper to me at firstname.lastname@example.org no later than 11:00 a.m. on May 12th.
 Papers are one day late at 11:01 a.m. by the clock on my computer, and will lose 20 percent (16 points) at that time.
+Papers will lose an additional 20 percent for each subsequent day late.
 Papers should be typed up double-spaced, and any references need to be cited fully.
 An A student should be able to write an A paper in a couple of hours.
 I suspect A papers will be a few pages long.
 Not one or two pages, but not 10 pages either.
 Note that the prompts have different point values.
 You may not collaborate on this assignment.

 - Which two ideas in Jacoby’s book do you find most true and useful?
 With which one idea from that book do you most disagree?
 Defend your choices.
 (Worth 40 points.)